 - Future Proof your Content - Define structured content that is de-coupled from your presentation layer

-The Content Model section in Agility CMS is where you can manage your Content Definitions, what UI elements editors can add to a page (Module Definitions), and what areas on the page can they editor manage (Page Templates).
+The Content Model section in Agility CMS is where you can manage your Content Models, what UI elements editors can add to a page (Modules), and what areas on the page can the editor manage (Page Templates).

 What is in this Article

-For example, an Author Content Definition may look like:
+For example, an Author Content Model may look like: